 The Rose report outlined in 2023 that more female founders had built more new businesses than ever before.
 And 190 firms have signed up to the Investing in Women Code representing over £1 trillion in assets under management.

-Have you felt more confident or energetic or committed to your work when there have been more people from diverse backgrounds and identities around you?
+How do you feel when there are more people from diverse backgrounds and identities around you?

 I have always believed that I can’t possibly have all the facts, views, experiences that can contribute to great decision making – so much better to surround myself with people who both look and think differently from myself.